A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: RIS-Assisted Indoor Channel Modeling

 In the VLoS path, the wireless signal emitted from the Tx to the Rx is reflected by the reflective units of the RIS.
-Each controllable reflective unit applies an independent phase shift to the incident electromagnetic waves (EMWs), and EMWs reflected by different reflective units are integrated at the Rx broadside.
-Considering the physics and electromagnetic nature of the RIS \cite{tang2022path,xiong2021statistical,basar2021indoor}, the impact of RIS can be divided into three part: one is the reflective path loss caused by the RIS; another is the radiation pattern of reflective units; the other is the phase modulation caused by reflective units.
+Each controllable reflective unit applies an independent phase shift to the incident EM waves, and EM waves reflected by different reflective units are integrated at the Rx broadside.
+Considering the physics and electromagnetic nature of the RIS \cite{tang2022path,xiong2021statistical,basar2021indoor}, the impact of RIS can be divided into three parts: one is the reflective path loss caused by the RIS; another is the radiation pattern of reflective units; the other is the phase modulation caused by reflective units.
 Based on the above, the VLoS component of the CIR between the $m$-th Tx antenna and the Rx antenna is expressed as \cite{tang2022path,xiong2021statistical,basar2021indoor}

-where \( L^{\mathrm{VLoS}} \) stands for the link attenuation caused by the VLoS path loss, \( \phi^{IT} \) denotes the elevation angle from RIS to Tx while \( \phi^{IR} \) denotes the elevation angle from RIS to Rx, \( G_I\) is the radiation pattern of the reflective unit, \( \theta_i \) is the phase shift of the $i$-th reflective unit, \( d^{TI}_{m,i} \) represents the distance from the $m$-th Tx antenna to the $i$-th reflective unit, \( d^{IR}_i \) represents the distance from the $i$-th reflective unit to the Rx, and \(\tau^{\mathrm{VLoS}}\) represents the time delay of the VLoS path given by \(\tau^{\mathrm{VLoS}} = \frac{d^{TI} + d^{IR}}{c}\), where \( d^{TI} \) is the distance from the Tx to the RIS, and \( d^{IR} \) is the distance from the RIS to the Rx.
-Note that in Eq. (\ref{channelvlos}), the link attenuations or radiation patterns among different reflective units are assumed to be uniform, because the length/width of the reflective unit is much smaller than the distance between the RIS and Tx/Rx.
+where \( L^{\mathrm{VLoS}} \) stands for the link attenuation caused by the VLoS path loss, \( \phi^{IT} \) denotes the elevation angle from RIS to Tx while \( \phi^{IR} \) denotes the elevation angle from RIS to Rx, \( G_I\) is the radiation pattern of the reflective unit, $\mathbf{a}_{m}^{TI}$ is the steering vector from the $m$-th Tx antenna to RIS, $\mathbf{a}^{IR}$ is the steering vector from RIS to Rx, $\bm{\Omega}$ is the phase shift matrix of RIS, and \(\tau^{\mathrm{VLoS}}\) represents the time delay of the VLoS path given by \(\tau^{\mathrm{VLoS}} = \frac{d^{TI} + d^{IR}}{c}\), where \( d^{TI} \) is the distance from Tx to RIS, and \( d^{IR} \) is the distance from RIS to Rx.
+Note that in Eq. (\ref{channelvlos}), the link attenuations or radiation patterns among different reflective units are assumed to be uniform, because the length/width of the reflective unit is much smaller than the distance between the RIS and Tx/Rx. $\bm{\Omega}$ is a diagonal matrix whose $i$-th diagonal element represents the phase shift of the $i$-th reflective unit, denoted as $\theta_{i}$.
+Moreover, the steering vectors are given by

+\( d^{TI}_{m,i} \) represents the distance from the $m$-th Tx antenna to the $i$-th reflective unit, \( d^{IR}_i \) represents the distance from the $i$-th reflective unit to the Rx.